MicrosoftDocs/visualstudio-docs/docs/profiling/dotnet-counters-tool.md

 ![.NET Counter tool columns](../profiling/media/dotnet-counters-tool-columns.png ".NET Counters tool columns")

 You can also view graphs in the detailed report by selecting the checkboxes next to counters.
-The data in the tables represents the values of the entire duration of your collected trace by defualt.
+The data in the tables represents the values of the entire duration of your collected trace by default.
 To filter down the data to a specific time range, click and drag on the graphs.

 ![.NET Counter tool time filtering](../profiling/media/dotnet-counters-tool-timefiltering.png ".NET Counters tool time filtering")